orcfax/docs/docs/developer-manual/archived-docs.md

 ---
-id: archived resources
+id: archived docs
 sidebar_position: 4
-slug: /archived-resources
+slug: /archived-docs
 ---

-# Archived Orcfax resources
+# Archived docs

 This section contains instructions, and commentary relating to Orcfax solution versions and/or components **which are no longer in operation**.
 This